The Sight-Size Cast

 You Can Learn How To Draw What You See

 Learning how to accurately see, as well as draw, is best done through Sight-Size cast drawing.
 Ateliers exist worldwide to help you do that.
 But what if you cannot afford atelier training, or there is not an atelier nearby?
 Or, perhaps you are already in an atelier and would like to supplement that training?

-You can learn how to see through Sight-Size, or enhance what you already know, with Darren R. Rousar's latest ebook, The Sight-Size Cast.
+You can learn how to see through Sight-Size, or enhance what you already know with Darren R. Rousar's book The Sight-Size Cast.

 If you have searched high and low for a way to learn Sight-Size, your search is over.
 Darren R. Rousar is a master teacher and made the whole process so simple and easy that we were amazed we had ever struggled.

-Sight-Size is an arrangement of the artist, the easel, and the subject that allows the artist to see the subject and artwork visually one-to-one.
+Sight-Size is an arrangement of the artist, their subject and their artwork that allows the artist to see the subject and artwork visually one-to-one.
 There is no scaling up or down between what you see and what you draw.
 For the student, Sight-Size is truly "draw what you see."
 Of course, once you can accurately draw what you see you can scale at will if you choose to do so.